How 'incredible' Torreira went from Arsenal's missing link to midfield misfit | Goal.com

 Those post-match celebrations at Wembley now look set to be the last sighting of Torreira in an Arsenal shirt.
 He has not been involved at all this season and has been told he is free to leave before the end of the transfer window.

-As it stands, a move to Atletico Madrid looks the most likely option for the midfielder, though talks between Atletico and Arsenal have yet to reach a successful conclusion, with the Gunners looking for a permanent deal and the Spanish side after a loan.
+As it stands, a move to Atletico Madrid looks the most likely option for the midfielder, though talks between the Liga club and Arsenal have yet to reach a successful conclusion, with the Gunners looking for a permanent deal and the Spanish side after a loan.

 The player himself is desperate for a move.
 Although his dramatic drop in form can certainly be traced back to Emery and the decision to move Torreira away from his favoured defensive midfield position, there have also been genuine problems with him adapting to English life.